Covid-19: One year on

 We’ve also recently created our own Ongo roadmap out of lockdown, in line with the one set out by the government, to make the new rules being introduced as easy to follow as possible for our tenants.

 This includes our offices reopening, approach to repairs, face to face appointments, communal lounge changes, safety checks, meetings of up to six and more, community events and more.
-To view the map please click here, and to find out all of our guidance and updates on Covid-19, click here.
+View the Roadmap out of lockdown and to find out all of our guidance on our Covid-19 updates pages.

 All of this amazing work would not have been possible without the hard work, support and dedication from our colleagues and tenants and for that we thank you.
 We can’t wait to see you all in person again just as soon as possible.